yucel1993/React-Projects/BackgroundColor/README.md

 This is a simple React application that allows you to change the background color of the page by clicking a button.
 The background color is randomly generated using a hexadecimal color code.

 DemoLink:===> backgroundcolorchanger11.netlify.app
+Runs the app in the development mode.\
+Open [LessonRemainder](backgroundcolorchanger11.netlify.app) to view it in your browser.

 ## Features